conradakunga/Blog/_posts/2022-11-21-handling-null-and-empty-strings-with-systemtextjson-part-2.md

 retrievedMonkey = JsonSerializer.Deserialize<Animal>(rawJson, options);
 ```

-If we run the code we see now that the name is correctly set to `NULL`
+If we run the code, we see now that the name is correctly set to `NULL`

 ![](../images/2022/11/NullValueName.png)